Internet companies report biggest-ever denial of service operation

 Denial of service is among the web's most basic form of attack and it works by simply overwhelming targeted servers with a firehose of bogus requests for data, making it impossible for legitimate web traffic to get through.

 As the online world has developed, so too has the power of denial of service operations, some of which can generate millions of bogus requests per second.
-The recent attacks measured by Google, Cloudflare and Amazon - which began in late August and which the tech giants say are ongoing - were capable of generating hundreds of millions of request per second.
+The recent attacks measured by Google, Cloudflare and Amazon were capable of generating hundreds of millions of request per second.

 All three companies said the supersized attacks were enabled by a weakness in HTTP/2 - a newer version of the HTTP network protocol that underpins the World Wide Web - that makes servers particularly vulnerable to rogue requests.